 Alex Malatesta McMahan, Esq.

 In 2015, Alex left the practice of law to devote her career to empowering young women through field hockey at the Main Line Field Hockey Club (“Mayhem”).
 The path was paved ten years earlier when she graduated from Gwynedd Mercy Academy High to pursue a full athletic scholarship offer from the University of Richmond under Coach Ange Bradley (now at Syracuse University), and later Coach Gina Lucido.
 And though law school seemed to mean the end of her field hockey career, a colleague shared one piece of advice that would change her life forever: “Do you what you love, and you’ll never work a day in your life.”
-Alex has continued to pursue her passion not only by coaching, but by training with the US High Performance Squad, playing in adult leagues, and jumping into drills at practice whenever she can.
+Alex has continued to pursue her passion not only by opening the Main Line Field Hockey Club, but by training with the US High Performance Squad, playing in adult leagues, and jumping into drills at practice whenever she can.

 During her high school career, Alex was a four-year Varsity field hockey and lacrosse player, named First Team All-American in field hockey, First Team All-State in lacrosse, and was selected for three U.S. Junior National field hockey teams.
 She attributes her success to the tireless support of her parents from the sidelines and the confidence she gained from coaches who met her level of enthusiasm and passion for the sport, and who allowed her to lead a balanced life and to learn from her mistakes.
 Alex returned to her alma mater to coach the program in 2015; in her second season as Head Coach, she led the Monarchs to the PIAA-A District Championship, the Regional Championship, and the first Round of the PIAA State Play-offs and has since been inducted into Gwynedd’s Athletic Hall of Fame.